An Environment Volunteer in Panama: A Chat with Arabella

 7. What secondary projects have you worked on during your service?

-Aside from environmental projects, I also did computer and English classes with the school.
+Aside from environmental projects, I also did computer and English classes with the local school.
 Additionally, through Global Glimpse, we carried out a series of community development projects.
-Some were directly environmentally related, like purchasing and painting a trash can and making eco-benches from repurposed trash.
-Others were more focused on community beautification for eco-tourism, like re-painting the local community house.
-After the two delegations of Global Glimpse, we had paint left over, which was distributed into other community painting projects.
+Some were directly environmentally related, like purchasing and painting trash cans and making eco-benches from repurposed trash.
+Others were more focused on community beautification for eco-tourism, like re-painting the local community house or murals.
+After the two delegations of Global Glimpse, we had paint left over, which was distributed to other community painting projects.

 Advice and Support